dlvp/dlvp.github.io/_posts/2017-12-01-Physics-snnarxiv.markdown

 # Recurrent Neural Networks 101

 A Recurrent Neural Network (RNN) is a Neural Network adopting a particular parameter sharing framework suited to handling data with some kind of sequential structure.
 Using RNN to generate text is a very 2015 topic.
 There are plenty of blog posts on the subject ([this](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great one ) and even [books](http://www.deeplearningbook.org/) now.
-For this reason I feel I am allowed to be quite sloppy in my discussion.
+For this reason I feel I am allowed to streamline my discussion, without entering into the details on how a RNN works.

+{% include image.html file="RNN1.png" description="The basic recurrent neuron.
+Green circles represent affine transformations on the input, while the red dots represent elementwise non linearities." %}

+WHAT DOES THE RNN DO IN PRACTICE?

+There are a few crucial points to discuss however.
+It is well known that a RNN using basic cells have big problems in handling long term correlations in a sequence.
+This is because, when unrolled in time over several time steps, gradients tend either to become extremely large or vanishingly small leading to either instabilities or no training.
+The solution to this is to use special units as [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory), [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) and so on.
+I am gonna be using GRU units in the RNN I will build: they are easier to understand and they appear to work better with the problem at hand

+A second important point has to do with the way words are represented in the network.